-- The braising liquid can be reuse to poach another chicken in the future.
+- The braising liquid can be reused to poach another chicken in the future.
 It is also ideal for braising pork and tofu.
 Making braised tofu with this soy sauce liquid is quick and easy since tofu absorbs the flavor quickly.
 Place the fried tofu (It is readily available in the store) in a pan with some braising liquid.
 Bring it to a boil over low heat and let the tofu absorb the sauce until it slightly thickens.
 Place the tofu on a plate and drizzle the sauce on it and garnish with spring onions.

 - 1.5 kg whole chicken

 - 60ml (1/4 cup) Shaoxing wine

 - 2 bay leaves

 - 5 cloves